daudhiyaa/C/README.md

 # About
-This repository contains all of my codes, assignments, and projects during my journey of learning C
+This repository contains all of my codes (assignments, practice, etc.) during my journey of learning C

 ## **Folder Practicum**
 - Source Prob :